StackGuardian/sg-wf-step-bicep/README.md

 ### 1. **Template File (`templateFile`)**

-   - **Description**: The file path to the Bicep template that defines the Azure infrastructure.
-This path will be appended to the workingDir defined in the VCS Config of the workflow.
+   - **Description**: Deprecated and will be permanently removed!
+Use 'Working Directory' in the Git repository settings instead.
    - **Type**: String
    - **Required**: Yes
    - **Example**: `"main.bicep"`